prebid/prebid.github.io/prebid-mobile/pbm-api/ios/prebidmobile-object-ios.md

 ### Custom headers

-The next methods allows to customize HTTP call to the prebid server:
+The following methods enables the customization of the HTTP call to the prebid server:

 ```
 func addCustomHeader(name: String, value: String)